vladigleba/vladigleba.github.io/posts/gospel/god.md

 > For the LORD *giveth wisdom*: out of his mouth *cometh knowledge and understanding*.
 {% ct 'Proverbs 2:6' %}

 After Adam and Eve ate from the tree of the knowledge of good and evil, humanity became exposed to the knowledge of evil—with all its pain, misery, and suffering—which was never God’s design.
-Yet even all genuinely good human wisdom is not inherently ours, but His--a profound truth that removes any temptation to glory in ourselves {% rf '2 Corinthians 10:17; Galatians 6:14' %}.
+Yet even all genuinely good human wisdom is not inherently ours, but His—a profound truth that removes any temptation to glory in ourselves {% rf '2 Corinthians 10:17; Galatians 6:14' %}.

 ## Does God know the future?